japaneseTemmie/MusicBot.py-2.0/README.md

 More up to date versions should be able to work fine.

 ## Preparing the project directory
 - Unpack the source code to a directory of your choice.
+(Or, `git clone` it.)
 - Open a terminal in that directory.

   On Windows: